-Writing scans does not always go as hoped, and the more complex the scan, the more likely something unintended will occur.
-You will need strategies to debug and fix these problems.
+Writing scans does not always go as hoped; the more complex the scan, the more likely something unintended will occur.
+Going forward, you will need strategies to debug and fix these problems.

-Two big clues that your scan needs to be debugged are the number of results returned, and how quickly the scan runs.
-These two symptoms indicate very different underlying problems, and are handled in very different ways.
+Two big clues that your scan needs to be debugged are the number of results returned and the speed at which the scan runs.
+These two symptoms indicate very different underlying problems and must be handled in very different ways.
 A scan that returns too many or too few results is likely not giving you the correct results.
-A slow scan, on the other hand, usually has the right results; it just gets them to you very slowly.
+A slow scan, on the other hand, usually has the right results, but takes far too long to give them to you very slowly.

 The key point here is that the clauses at the beginning will generally be applied to a much larger number of stocks than the clauses at the end of your scan.
 We can use this to our advantage to improve the speed of the scan.

 Some clauses take longer to process than others.
-Processing a clause like ”[group = SP500]” is fairly quick; the scan engine just checks to see if the stock is one of the 500 stocks in the S&P 500.
-Processing a computational clause like ”[Green Ichimoku Cloud is true]”, on the other hand, calls for some intensive number crunching, which takes much longer.
+Processing a clause like ”[group = SP500]” is fairly quick - the scan engine simply checks to see if the stock is one of the 500 stocks in the S&P 500.
+On the other hand, processing a computational clause such as ”[Chande Trend Meter > 80.0]” calls for some intensive number crunching, which will take much longer.

-If you put the easy clause at the beginning of the scan, it can be run fairly quickly against the tens of thousands of stocks in our database, and limits your scan results to 500 stocks right away.
-Then the more intensive Ichimoku Cloud clause only has to be run against 500 stocks.
-Even though it takes a comparatively long time per stock, you are running it against a much smaller number of stocks.
+If you put the easy clause at the beginning of the scan, it can be run fairly quickly against the tens of thousands of stocks in our database, limiting your results to just 500 stocks right away.
+Afterwards, the more intensive Chande Trend Meter clause only has to be run against those 500 stocks.
+Although this will take a comparatively long time per stock, you'll be running it against a much smaller number of stocks.

-The rule of thumb here is to narrow down the universe of stocks you're scanning as much as possible, and as early as possible, by using clauses at the beginning of your scan that require little or no number crunching.
+The rule of thumb here is to narrow down the universe of stocks you're scanning as much as possible (and as early as possible) with clauses at the beginning of your scan that require little or no number crunching.
 This includes clauses that check a property of the stock (what industry it is a part of, what exchange it trades on, what groups it is a member of), but it also includes very simple calculations, such as checking whether the closing price or volume is above its average for a certain timeframe.

-Once you're dealing with a smaller set of results, then you can run the more computationally intensive clauses at the end of the scan.
+Once you're dealing with a smaller set of results, then you can run the more computationally intensive clauses (especially those technical indicators that use exponential moving averages in their calculation) at the end of the scan.

 For more information on defining your scan universe, please see our Support Center article on Planning Scans.